SciYu/SciYu.github.io/_pages/about.md

 **I am currently visiting [Prof. Qiang Sun](https://sites.google.com/view/qsun/) at [Mohamed Bin Zayed University of Artificial Intelligence](https://mbzuai.ac.ae/) (MBZUAI).**

-I have a broad interest in machine learning with a particular interest in *statis-based AI*, *optimal transport*, and *generative models*. **My CV can be found here in English and Chinese. (to be uploaded)**
+I have a broad interest in machine learning with a particular interest in *statistics for AI*, *optimal transport*, and *generative models*. **My CV can be found here in English and Chinese. (to be uploaded)**

 # 🏷️ Research Interests